CKs-Technology-News/PrivacyTools/README.md

 - [dotOS](https://www.droidontime.com/) – It was launched with an aim to provide Unique user interface and Optimum performance that too keeping in mind the balance between performance and battery life. dotOS is based on Google's Android Open Source Project with Hand-picked goodies.
 - [Havoc-OS](https://havoc-os.com/) – An after-market firmware based on Android Open Source Project, inspired by Google Pixel with a refined Material Design UI.
 We offer a smooth and stable experience for your device with a selected set of amazing features that provide an exceptional user experience.
 - [OpenKirin](https://openkirin.net/) – A team of developers who believe that a pure, AOSP Android experience should be easily available for users running Huawei devices with Kirin chipsets.
 The reason I list it here is that Huawei devices with Kirin chipsets have less options, I am aware this is AOSP based and the title here says Stock OS alternatives, which AOSP in general counts in.
-- [OmniROM](https://omnirom.org/) – Android custom ROM variant, feature-packed but always with stability as #1 priority in mind.
+- [OmniROM](https://omnirom.org/) – Android custom ROM variant, feature-packed but always with stability as number one priority in mind.
 - [Paranoid Android](https://paranoidandroid.co/) – AOSP based ROM with some enhancements.
 - [PostmarketOS](https://postmarketos.org/) – Touch optimised and pre-configured version of Alpine Linux.
 - [ProtonAOSP](https://github.com/ProtonAOSP) – A minimal Android fork for design and performance for Google Pixel devices, which is based on Android 11 & 12.
 This ROM can be used together with MicroG and has many interesting features.
 However, by default it comes with GAPPS, minimalistic package pre-installed, which you can uninstall afterwards if you want.
+The OS is not specifically dedicated to improving privacy or security, but it still has some features to help keep your data considerable private.
 - [Replicant](https://www.replicant.us/) – A free software mobile operating system putting the emphasis on freedom and privacy/security.
 - [Suomenlinna](https://blog.jolla.com/suomenlinna/) – Sailfish OS, Linux for mobile phones.
 - [StagOS](https://github.com/StagOS) – Unlikely like every other rom out there.